penpot/penpot-mcp/.serena/memories/project_overview.md

 ### Adding a new Tool

-* Implement the tool class in `mcp-server/src/tools/` following the `Tool` interface.
+1. Implement the tool class in `mcp-server/src/tools/` following the `Tool` interface.
-* IMPORTANT: Do not catch any exceptions in the `executeCore` method.
+   IMPORTANT: Do not catch any exceptions in the `executeCore` method.
 Let them propagate to be handled centrally.
+2. Register the tool in `PenpotMcpServer`.

 Look at `PrintTextTool` as an example.